henribru/google-ads-stubs/README.md

 $ pip install google-ads-stubs
 ```

-The stubs should be automatically picked up by your editor or typechecker.
+The stubs should be automatically picked up by your editor or typechecker, but note that if you're using Mypy you need to use the `--namespace-packages` option as `google` and `google.ads` are namespace packages.

 ## Caveats